Developing Thinking Skills

 In 2005 the Welsh Assembly Government set up a project to support schools in their development of thinking and assessment for learning.

-For practical help on developing thinking in MFL, look at our Tips and Activities section.
+For practical help on developing thinking in MFL, look at our Teaching Resources.